Business planning with the tarot

 Planning my week

-My planning session takes place on Sunday afternoon, and it starts with drawing a card for the week.
+My business planning session takes place on Sunday afternoon, and it starts with drawing a card for the week.
 This week, I drew the Friendliness card from the Osho Zen Tarot.

 The card really helped me this week.
 It advised me to be friendly to the people I work with.
 “Friendship is the highest form of love.
 In love, a measure of desire is inevitable; in friendship, all desire disappears.
 There is nothing gross in friendship; it is utterly refined.”